NTIA/LFMF/README.md

 This code repository is a template repository for software in the NTIA/ITS Propagation Library (PropLib).
 This template is intended for developers wishing to develop a cross-platform C++ library as part of PropLib.
-Instructions on how to use this repository are found in [CREATING-REPOSITORIES.md](./CREATING-REPOSITORIES.md).
+Instructions on how to use this repository are found in its [GitHub Wiki](https://github.com/NTIA/proplib-template/wiki).

 ## Getting Started ##